Build schedules around how your week actually trades

 Useful for food-led pubs, late-night pubs, locals, and groups

-What a stronger pub rota process looks like
+What a stronger rota process looks like

 Set the week up